britainjs/cmsi387/homework/csi-os/README.md

 first-process-linux.png
-    A screenshot of top in linux showing the first process loaded by the kernel, which is the bottom process named init with a PID of 1.
+    A screenshot of top in linux showing the first process loaded by the kernel, which is the bottom process named init with a PID of 1. first-process-windows.jpg

-kernel-linux.png
+    A screenshot showing the first process of Windows, the System Idle Process, running in task manager. kernel-linux.png
-    A screenshot of the long form file listing of the ubuntu kernel, which is called vmlinuz-3.5.0.17-generic kernel-mac.png
+    A screenshot of the long form file listing of the ubuntu kernel, which is called vmlinuz-3.5.0.17-generic

+kernel-mac.png
-    A screenshot of the long form file listing of the os x kernel, which is called mach_kernel. network-linux.png
+    A screenshot of the long form file listing of the os x kernel, which is called mach_kernel.

+network-linux.png
     A screenshot of the network configuration panel in ubuntu with the ipv4 settings for a wired connection displayed in an options window in the foreground.